mlanza/ai-literacy/201/13-sops-as-a-runtime.md

 ---

-## 🌎 What Comes Next: From Manual Process to Intelligent Systems
+## 🌎 Repeatability Before Systemization

 If this chapter feels like a turning point, that’s because it is.